simshadows/omnifolio/README.md

 For now, I'm just playing around things I'm considering using.

+## Disclaimer

+I am NOT an accounting or finance professional, nor have I ever received any formal training in these fields.

+It must also be assumed that no part of this codebase has been reviewed by any accounting or finance professional.
+(Though, I do intend to have it be reviewed at some point.)

+As such, I highly discourage anyone from using this tool for their own financial planning and tracking without sufficient independent research and understanding on relevant topics, and fully understanding the codebase.

+By using this program, you agree that I, the developer of this codebase, and anyone else involved in developing and/or shaping this codebase cannot be held liable for any damages caused by the use of this codebase.

 ## Possible Paths Moving Forward

 Option 1: A template Jupyter notebook, and my own relevant tools for financial analysis.

 Option 2: A local web app.

+Option 3: Both?

 ## License